M4n5ter/codex/docs/config.md

 - Only takes effect if the selected model/provider actually emits raw reasoning content.
 Many models do not.
 When unsupported, this option has no visible effect.
 - Raw reasoning may include intermediate thoughts or sensitive context.
 Enable only if acceptable for your workflow.
+- This flag only affects display.
+To request reasoning on Chat Completions, set `enable_reasoning = true`.

 Example: